kalininalab/metaprofi/benchmarks/rna_seq_index/README.md

 # Human RNA-seq dataset index construction

-This directory contains all the information on how we constructed MetaProFi index for RNA-seq dataset.
+This directory contains all the information on how we constructed MetaProFi and COBS index for RNA-seq dataset.

 ### Data download